nostromo-1/robotic-car-ESP32/IMU calibration.md

 However, due to the influence of external magnetic fields in the car (like metal parts and motors), the result will not be a sphere, but a displaced and stretched sphere, i.e., an ellipsoid not centered at the origin.
 Its 3 axis will be different (stretching) and the center will be displaced from the origin.
 The task of the calibration is to calculate the transformation needed to map each sample (taken during car operation) from the ellipsoid onto the sphere, thus correcting the distortions.

 This is a complex task for a microcontroller with limited flash space, and a simplified approach has been taken.
-This approach assumes that the axis of the ellipsoid are parallel to the coordinate axis, which is normally the case; this assumption greatly simplifies the calculations; it means that the rotation matrix is diagonal, with only 3 parameters.
+This approach assumes that the axis of the ellipsoid are parallel to the coordinate axis, which is normally the case; this assumption greatly simplifies the calculations: it means that the rotation matrix is diagonal, with only 3 parameters.
 So, for each sample value from the magnetometer, the following transformation would be applied:
 ```math
 \displaylines{x' = A\times (x-u) \\\ y' = B\times (y-v) \\\ z' = C\times (z-w)}
 ```